PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV8ToV9.md

 They have not been replaced.
 However, the `Devrandom` driver with configurable factor chance and data length has been added

-### Renamed configuration entry `htaccess` to `autoHtaccessCreationEnabled` for files-based drivers.
+### Removed configuration entry `htaccess` for files-based drivers.
-- The variable has been renamed to better comply with its supposed role and avoid phpmd exception.
+- We consider that it's no longer the task of Phpfastcache to handle server configuration
-- Renamed `IOConfigurationOptionTrait::getHtaccess()` to `IOConfigurationOptionTrait::isAutoHtaccessCreationEnabled()`
+- Removed `IOConfigurationOptionTrait::getHtaccess()`
-- Renamed `IOConfigurationOptionTrait::setHtaccess()` to `IOConfigurationOptionTrait::setAutoHtaccessCreationEnabled()`
+- Removed `IOConfigurationOptionTrait::setHtaccess()`

+### Configuration object will now be locked once the cache pool instance is running
+If you try to set a configuration value after the cache pool instance is being built, an exception will be thrown.

 ### Removed `Cookie` driver because of its potential dangerosity
 However, you can always implement it by yourself if you want to by putting it back from previous versions using `\Phpfastcache\CacheManager::addCustomDriver()` method